 This post may contain affiliate links.

-Trail Runners or Hiking Boots for Autumn Weather: When to Switch?
+Trail Runners vs Hiking Boots for Autumn Weather: When to Switch?

 Trail Runners or Boots - When to Switch

 When should you switch from trail runners back to waterproof or insulated hiking boots when the temperatures drop in autumn?
-I get asked this question frequently and it’s something I wrestle with myself when the weather turns.
+I get asked this question frequently, and it’s something I wrestle with when the weather changes.
 The easy answer is when temperatures drop below freezing (32 degrees) during the day or night.
-But there are a lot of mitigating factors and transition strategies that you can employ to defer switching from trail runners to boots.
+However, there are a lot of mitigating factors and transition strategies that you can employ to defer switching from trail runners to boots.
 Some are more comfortable than others, some less so.

 Day Hiking in Autumn